 Research Methodology Note

-This framework synthesizes findings from multiple peer-reviewed academic studies, consulting firm research, and documented case studies across manufacturing, retail, and consumer goods sectors.
-The quantitative benchmarks presented reflect ranges observed across multiple industries and company sizes, with specific results varying based on starting conditions, industry dynamics, and implementation quality.
+This framework synthesizes findings from multiple peer-reviewed academic studies, consulting-firm research, and documented case studies across manufacturing, retail, and consumer goods.
+The quantitative benchmarks reflect ranges observed across multiple industries and company sizes; specific results vary with starting conditions, industry dynamics, and implementation quality.

 Conclusion

-Strategic portfolio optimization through the 80/20 Matrix methodology represents one of the most powerful levers available to improve business profitability.
+Strategic portfolio optimization through the 80/20 Matrix is one of the most powerful levers available to improve business profitability.
 The research evidence is clear:

 - Product complexity costs can account for 3–7% of total costs while remaining invisible in traditional accounting